waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Fossil Regeneration:** The Cinnabar Lab has a machine to regenerate fossils.
     - **NPC Passability:** Some NPCs, like the Super Nerd in Rock Tunnel B1F at (4,6), can be walked through.
 - **Tile Mechanics (Verified):**
     - `impassable`: Solid barrier.
 Cannot be entered.
-The subject of my current fossil hunt.
     - `ground`: Standard walkable tile.
     - `elevated_ground`: Walkable ground at a different elevation.
 Cannot be accessed from `ground` directly.
     - `steps`: The only tile type that allows movement between `ground` and `elevated_ground`.
     - `ladder_up` / `ladder_down`: Warps that lead to different floors.
+    - `ledge`: One-way traversal, can only be jumped down.

 # III.
 Quest Log
 - **Current Quest: The Mt.
 Moon Fossil**